Follow us @ABBATRAVELS #ABBATRAVEL

 Monitoring, or detecting early signs of a problem and taking appropriate actions to prevent further degradation, is a key element in preventing abnormal situations from occurring (Mumaw, Roth, Vicente, & Burns, 2000).

-her a single person, such as in general aviation flying, or with a more team-centered approach like a flight crew.
+The ability to monitor system states can be managed by either a single person, such as in general aviation flying, or with a more team-centered approach like a flight crew.
 The goal is to recognize, be flexible, and cope with that which could become critical in the near term (Hollnagel, 2009).

-ng difficult is not the need to pick up subtle abnormal indications against a quiescent background, but rather the need to identify and pursue relevant findings against a noisy background (Mumaw et al., 2000).
+What makes monitoring difficult is not the need to pick up subtle abnormal indications against a quiescent background, but rather the need to identify and pursue relevant findings against a noisy background (Mumaw et al., 2000).

-cognitively challenging task for humans (Cuevas, Fiore, Caidwell, & Strater, 2007; Loukopoulos, Dismukes, & Barshi, 2003).
+Monitoring is a cognitively challenging task for humans (Cuevas, Fiore, Caidwell, & Strater, 2007; Loukopoulos, Dismukes, & Barshi, 2003).
 Monitoring is a resilient skill because it helps to increase anticipation (early warning) and facilitate early response, hence improved allocation and use of resources (Lay, Branlat, & Woods, 2015).

 3.Responding – Knowing what to do.
 How to respond to regular and irregular disruptions and disturbances by adjusting normal function.